 With the release of Commander Legends, Magic the Gathering has entered a brave new world where Legendary Creatures printed at uncommon can make a dramatic impact on the competitive game.
 Sure, we’ve had legendary creatures printed at the uncommon rarity before, starting in Champions of Kamigawa and later in Dominaria.
-Commander Legends put the uncommon Legendary Creature parade on turbo, releasing dozens of interesting and potentially powerful Legendaries at uncommon.
+Commander Legends put the uncommon Legendary Creature parade on turbo, releasing dozens of interesting and potentially powerful Legendaries at the uncommon rarity.

 In particular, Araumi of the Dead Tide took the Commander world by storm, and quite literally so being a Merfolk Wizard.
 This little Blue & Black 3-mana creature with a 1 / 4 body takes advantage of the Encore mechanic.
 At first glance, it seems a high cost to pay, requiring you to not only tap Araumi, but also exile cards equal to the number of opponents you have.
 Then you choose a creature in your graveyard, pay its mana cost, and exile it.
 Doing this allows you to make a token copy of that creature for each opponent you have.
 Those copies gain haste, but then have to be sacrificed at the end of the turn.

 In a one-on-one playing situation, having to do that plus paying the mana cost of a creature in your graveyard, doesn’t seem all that worth it.
 However, in the case of creatures which have enter-the-battlefield abilities, you can create a ton of value in a hurry.
 Then, if you have 2 or 3 opponents, those abilities are multiplied further with the additional token copies entering the battlefield.